-MISE EN GARDE: Ne pas desserrer le gros écrou en laiton à la base des bornes; cela endommagerait la Batterie PHI et Annulerait la Garantie.

-3. Place two PHI 3.8 batteries in the bottom of the cabinet and arrange two or three PHI 3.8 batteries on the AccESS's internal shelf.
-Orient the modules so that the battery terminals point toward the AccESS door, with the negative posts nearest the bottom of the AccESS enclosure.
-Refer to Figure 11.0a and 11.0b below:
+3. Place four PHI 3.8 batteries in the bottom of the cabinet.
+Orient the four batteries two wide, two deep, as illustrated below:

-Figure 11.0a-Four PHI Battery Orientation

-Figure 11.0b-Five PHI Battery Orientation
+Figure 8.0 - 4 Battery Orientation in the AccESS Sol-Ark-8K-15.2 kWh

+4. Attach interconnecting busbars onto the batteries' terminals.
+Each positive busbar parallels one set of two batteries (positive to positive), and each negative busbar parallels one set of two batteries (negative to negative).

+Figure 9.0 - Interconnecting Busbars Parallel the Batteries in Sets of Two

-- 4. Attach interconnecting busbars onto the batteries' terminals.
-Each positive busbar parallels one set of two or three batteries (positive to positive to positive), and each negative busbar parallels one set of two or three batteries (negative to negative to negative).
-2 battery interconnecting busbars utilize a 31", 2 AWG cable.
-3 battery inconnecting busbars utilize a 25", 2/0 cable. - 5.
-Secure the busbars to the batteries' terminals using a 11/16" wrench socket to tighten the 3/8" lock washers and 11/16" stainless steel hex nuts (originally included on the batteries).
-Tighten the nuts to 160 in-lbs. - 6.
-Connect the included cables from the interconnecting busbars (secured to the batteries) to the 5point terminal busbars (see above).
-All connections are in parallel: each positive cable connects from each interconnecting positive busbar to the positive 5-point terminal busbar, and each negative cable connects from each negative busbar to the negative 5-point terminal busbar (refer to Figure 11.0a and 11.0b above). - 7.
+5. Secure the busbars to the batteries' terminals using a 11/16" wrench socket to tighten the 3/8" lock washers and 11/16" stainless steel hex nuts (originally included on the batteries).
+Tighten the nuts to 160 in-lbs.

+Figure 10.0 - Interconnecting Busbars Secure to the Batteries' Terminals

+- 6. Connect the cables that are pre-wired into the Sol-Ark to the interconnecting busbars secured to the batteries.
+All connections are in parallel: each positive cable connects to each positive busbar, and each negative cable connects to each negative busbar (refer to Figure 8.0 above). - 7.
 Leave the PHI 3.8 batteries' built-in breakers in the "OFF" position until the basic functional test.

-The PHI batteries' charging regimen is not temperature compensated; do not include a Battery Temperature Sensor (BTS) wiring connection.